This NativePath content is medically reviewed or fact-checked to ensure factually accurate information.

 The information in our articles is NOT intended to replace that of a qualified healthcare professional and is not intended as medical advice.

 Can MCT Powder Help You Lose Weight?
-6 Ways MCTs Keep Your Metabolism In Check
+Yes - Here Are 6 Ways

 MCTs are a type of fatty acid known as medium-chain triglycerides.
 While long-chain triglycerides are much more abundant in our food supply, MCTs can be found in foods like coconut oil, palm oil, and some dairy products.